sillsdev/ptx2pdf/docs/documentation/ptx2pdf-faq.md

 \\StyleType   | "paragraph", "character", "note"
 \\ztexFontFeatures | TeX style font feature settings to append to the font name specification when a font is instantiated
 \\ztexFontGrSpace | the \XeTeXinterwordspaceshaping value to use when this marker is active.
+\\Underline    | We don't recommend underlining, it's not pretty.
+If set to 2, then double underlining is applied.
+(Only works for character styles)
+\\Background   | Apply a background colour 'highlight'.
+(Only works for character styles)
+\\Outline      | Draw the outline of letters.
+A line of (this * \\FontSizeUnit) is drawn on all stroke-lines in the font, and then the normal 'fill' is then reapplied, as some fonts have strokes that cross fills.
+Final outline thickness will thus be half the given thickness.
+\\OutlineColour| Colour for the outlining.
+As \\Colour
+\\Shadow       | x-shift y-shift, offset of 'shadow', as a ration to the font size.
+(E.g. \\Shadow 0.05 -0.05)
+\\ShadowColour | Colour for the shadow.
+As \\Colour

 <b id="f1">[1]</b>: Because the default mapping of fontsize to linespacing is hardwired to \\LineSpaceBase /12, a full line is \\LineSpaceBase * fontsize units (* \\LineSpacingFactor).
 This is all calculated internally to the macros.
 LineSpacing of 1.0 is the same as the default linespacing. [↩](#a1)